ibm-cloud-docs/hpc-slurm/faq.md

 Before deploying a cluster, it is important to ensure that the VPC resource quota settings are appropriate for the size of the cluster that you would like to create (see [Quotas and service limits](/docs/vpc?topic=vpc-quotas)).

-The number of worker nodes that are supported for the deployment value worker_node_count is 500 (see [Deployment values](/docs/hpc-slurm?topic=hpc-slurm-deployment-values))).
-The worker_node_count variable specifies the number of worker nodes that are provisioned at the time that the cluster is created, which will exist throughout the life of the cluster.
+The number of worker nodes that are supported for the deployment value `worker_node_count` is 500 (see [Deployment values](/docs/hpc-slurm?topic=hpc-slurm-deployment-values)).
+The `worker_node_count` variable specifies the number of worker nodes that are provisioned at the time that the cluster is created, which exists throughout the life of the cluster.

 When creating or deleting a cluster with many worker nodes, you might encounter VPC resource provisioning or deletion failures.
 In those cases, running the {{site.data.keyword.bpshort}} apply or destroy operation again might result in the remaining resources being successfully provisioned or deleted.
 If you continue to see errors, see [Getting help and support](/docs/hpc-slurm?topic=hpc-slurm-getting-help-and-support).